ChatGPT vs Perplexity vs Claude for Research Tasks

 For research tasks, the useful criteria are not the same as for general chat.
 The big questions are: how well does the tool surface sources, how easy is it to work with files or documents, how useful is it for synthesis, and how much friction it adds between “I need information” and “I can use this.”
 Those criteria also match the emphasis in current high-visibility comparison pages, which increasingly separate search-first research from drafting-first research instead of treating all AI assistants as interchangeable.

-ChatGPT vs Perplexity vs Claude :Quick comparison table
+ChatGPT vs Perplexity vs Claude :Quick Comparison Table

 | Tool | Best for | Biggest strength | Main weakness |